Skip to main content

 • Management changes

-• Approving and determining new features, enhancements and developing system documentation.
+• Approving and determining new features and enhancements and developing system documentation.

 • SRE enables developers to develop more dependable systems by focusing on development and operations.
 As a result, the developers have a far better perspective for supporting production systems.